Enterprise GE Perinatal Data Extraction & Clinical Archival Transformation Program

 -

-- Oracle extraction pipelines
+- SQL-based extraction pipelines

-- CCL scripting frameworks
+- Metadata-driven mapping frameworks

-- Healthcare normalization workflows
+- Flowsheet normalization logic

 -

-The solution was designed to support both:
+The solution was designed to support:

 -